open-education-api/open-education-api.github.io/governance/README.md

 ### Bureau Edustandaard and the OOAPI
 For the Open Education API, Bureau Edustandaard:

-* give advice on and manage the standardization of the OOAPI.
+* gives advice on and manage the standardisation of the OOAPI.
-* ensure that the OOAPI conforms with other standards in the context of ROSA by means of a ROSA scan.
+* ensure that the OOAPI conforms to other standards in the context of ROSA by means of a ROSA scan.
 * inform the Community about updates and changes to the OOAPI.
 * publish all relevant information concerning the OOAPI on the [Bureau Edustandaard website](https://www.edustandaard.nl/), including the OOAPI specification, updates and changes to the OOAPI, and formal documentation.